mcgurn-ansys/simulation-csharp-client/README.md

 NJsonSchema version: v9.10.6.0 (Newtonsoft.Json v9.0.0.0)
 ```

+## Creating swagger.json from swagger.yaml
+Goto swagger.io and open the online editor.
+Paste the swagger.yaml from the https://github.com/3DSIM/simulation-api-specification project.
+In the file menu, select "Convert and Save as Json"

+Reference this created json file in the next section

 ## Regenerating from swagger.json
 To generate the client, run nswag in the project root folder using either the swagger specification converted to json or a running simulation-api endpoint as input.